Invarion/invarion-docs/docs/rapidpath/the-tools-palette/road-tools/the-road-tool/properties-of-the-road-tool.md

     **Note that this function is in the properties of all objects in RapidPath**

-# Saving the Properties of your road for future use - Styles
+# Saving the Properties of Your Road for Future Use - Styles

 If you foresee needing the type of road you have created again in the future, learn how to save properties as a **Style** in [this section](/docs/rapidpath/object-properties-and-transformations/object-properties-and-styles.md).